Olga Abramova has joined the University of Potsdam as a research assistant in 2017. From February 2020, she is as a post-doctoral researcher.

-Olga Abramova studied Economics at Higher School of Economics (Moscow, Russia) from 2007 to 2013 where she got first research experience assisting at the Laboratory of Investment Analysis (2009-2011).
-She graduated Master's Program in Economics and Management Science at Humboldt University in 2014.
-In her Master Thesis, which was written in cooperation with the Technical University of Darmstadt, she investigated the value of personal information from user’s perspective when installing third-party applications.
-As the continuation of successful collaboration, she became a doctoral candidate and a research assistant at the Software Business & Information Management Department at the Technical University of Darmstadt in October 2015.
-Her current research is mainly focused on sharing economy platforms, where she investigates the decision-making mechanisms from both demand and supply sides specific to this economic model.
-Estimating the efficiency of uncertainty mitigating signals as a solution to information asymmetry problem is her major interest.
-Other research projects she actively engaged in are dedicated to uncovering “the bright and dark sides” of modern information and communications technologies, in particular, the mechanism of addiction to apps and the consequences of smartphone use on user’s behavior, relationships and psychological wellbeing.
+Olga Abramova studied Economics at Higher School of Economics (Russia) from 2007 to 2013 where she gained first research experience at the Laboratory of Investment Analysis (2009-2011).
+She graduated Master's Program in Economics and Management Science (MEMS) at Humboldt University in 2014.
+In her Master Thesis, written in cooperation with the Technical University of Darmstadt, she investigated the value of personal information from a user’s perspective when installing third-party applications.
+As the continuation of successful collaboration, she became a doctoral candidate and a research assistant at the Software Business & Information Management Department at the Technical University of Darmstadt, where she has successfully defended her Ph.D. thesis in January 2020.

 User Behavior in Online Social Networks